layer5io/istio-service-mesh-workshop/lab-6/README.md

 kubectl apply -f samples/bookinfo/networking/virtual-service-ratings-test-delay.yaml
 ``` -->

-On the Istio adapter's management page in Meshery, please enter `default` in the `Namespace` field.
+Using Meshery, navigate to the Istio management page:

+1. Enter `default` in the `Namespace` field.
-Then, click the (+) icon on the `Configure` card and select `Inject a 7s delay in the traffic to Book info ratings service for user Jason` from the list.
+2. Click the (+) icon on the `Apply Custom Configuration` card and paste the configuration below.

 <small>Manual step for can be found [here](#appendix)</small>